 Recollect (verb) When you are desperately racking your brains, willing it to somehow uncover the identity of the masked person in front of you before they figure out that you didn't exactly recognize them!
 This post was written in response to today's One-Liner Wednesday challenge from Linda G. Hill.
 The challenge, as the name implies … Continue reading One-liner Wednesdays #56

-Sports (noun) Something that almost everyone enjoys to watch from the sidelines but few dare to take up professionally, but only a select few people manage to have highly successful careers, This post was written in response to today's One-Liner Wednesday challenge from Linda G. Hill.
-The challenge, as the name implies is to come … Continue reading One-liner Wednesdays #52
+Sports (noun) Something that almost everyone enjoys watching from the sidelines but few dare to take up professionally, but only a select few people manage to have highly successful careers, This post was written in response to today's One-Liner Wednesday challenge from Linda G. Hill.
+The challenge, as the name implies is to come up … Continue reading One-liner Wednesdays #52

 Yawn (verb) Definition 2: That involuntarily move that you don't have to cover up anymore by pretending to drink water (or something even more creative) thanks to the physical masks that we are required wear.
 Click here to see my first alternate definition for Yawn.
 This post was written in response to today's One-Liner Wednesday … Continue reading One-liner Wednesdays #50